learn-co-students/SENG-LIVE-101121/phase-4/03-client-server-comm-2/marketplace/README.md

 #### User can create an account by submitting a username, email and eventually a password

 1. What HTTP verb will be used?
-'POST'
-2. What will the path look like? '/users'
+2. What will the path look like?
-3. What controller and action will handle the request? users controller, create action
+3. What controller and action will handle the request?
 4. What validations are involved?
-5. How will this response be handled in the controller action? we want to first create the resource, then we want to check and see if its valid. if it is, we'll respond with a success, if its not, response of an error
+5. How will this response be handled in the controller action?

 inside `config/routes.rb`